Nicki Nicole: Career

 On 3 December 2021, Cucco collaborated with Aitana for a Latin pop song, Formentera.

-On 5 January 2022, Nicole collaborated with Tiago PZK, Lit Killah, María Becerra/ song name "Entre Nosotros" (remix).
+On 5 January 2022, Nicole collaborated with Tiago PZK, Lit Killah, and María Becerra on the remix of "Entre Nosotros".

-On 15 December 2022, Nicole collaborated with Cris MJ, Standly and Duki for the remix of "Marisola".
+On 15 December 2022, Nicole collaborated with Cris MJ, Standly, and Duki for the remix of "Marisola".

 In August 2025, Nicole and footballer Lamine Yamal confirmed that they were in a relationship through an Instagram post by Yamal, showing Yamal celebrating Nicole's 25th birthday with her.
 On 31 October 2025, the couple announced that they had separated, stating that their decision was mutual and not because of infidelity.

-At the 68th Annual Grammy Awards, she received their first Grammy nomination for Best Música Urbana Album for her 2024 album Naiki.
+At the 68th Annual Grammy Awards, she received her first Grammy nomination for Best Música Urbana Album for her 2024 album Naiki.